chainguard-dev/introduction-supply-chain/demo.md

 For this exercise, we'll use the [Grype container image maintained by Chainguard](https://images.chainguard.dev/directory/image/grype/overview).
 However, you may want to consider [installing Grype](https://github.com/anchore/grype#installation) on your host machine, as it's a useful tool to have in your vulnerability management toolbox.

-To follow this tutiral, you will need a working installation of [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://docs.docker.com/desktop/).
+To follow this tutorial, you will need a working installation of [Docker Engine](https://docs.docker.com/engine/install/) or [Docker Desktop](https://docs.docker.com/desktop/).

 ## Pulling the Grype Image